swarmion/template/docs/install.md

 - `nvm use`: use the version of node set in `.nvmrc`;
 - `yarn`: install node dependencies in all packages;
 - `yarn package`: compile the common packages;
+- `yarn upgrade-interactive --latest` in order to bump all dependencies to their latest version.
+Be careful as it may introduce breaking changes;

 ## Test the installation